-Kendall Cotton Bronk is an associate professor of psychology in the Division of Behavioral & Social Sciences.
+Kendall Cotton Bronk is a professor of psychology in the Division of Behavioral & Social Sciences.
 She is a developmental psychologist interested in understanding and supporting the positive development and moral growth of young people.
 Most recently, she has investigated these topics through the lens of young people’s purposes in life.

 Work in her Adolescent Moral Development lab has focused on addressing two primary questions around purpose.
 First, what does purpose look like among diverse groups of young people, including youth growing up in poorly resourced communities, youth growing up in developing countries, and youth growing up amidst global economic challenges?
 Second, work in her lab has focused on creating and testing strategies for fostering purpose among youth.
 Resulting purpose-fostering tools have been shared with thousands of youth across the country.